smclark86/100-days-of-code/log.md

 **Thoughts**: I finally understand this one!
 My confusion originally stemmed from a lack of understanding between console.log and return, but then I forgot that my starting position in the array when comparing each item needed to start at index of 1 and not 0.
 I can't believe this exercise confused me so much, but I guess that's why reviewing is necessary and helpful in learning.

+### Day 39: July 18, Tuesday - 1 hour

+**Today's Progress**: New array and function problem today.

+**Thoughts**: This is my first new problem since last week.
+Even with the review I am feeling a little confused.
+I feel like this exercise should be easy to figure out, but I haven't tried Googling yet, which was maybe a bit over-confident, as I have not had to do an exercise like this before.
+This one has me creating a function that sums the values in an array.
+I think maybe the reason I can't think clearly is just because I haven't been getting enough sleep.
+I have been pulling several all-nighters recently as I am now in the last 4 weeks of my BSN program, and am working daily on my capstone project.
+I just barely had the willpower to work on an hour of coding practice before bed, so I will continue working on this same problem tomorrow.